ruuda/blog/posts/2014-08-14-writing-a-path-tracer-in-rust-part-3-vectors-and-quaternions.md

 (In fact, quaternions form a vector space, so they _are_ vectors.)
 The interesting thing is that quaternions support quaternion multiplication as well as scalar multiplication.

-In C++, we can simply implement them both:
+In C++, we can implement them both:

 ```cpp
 inline Quaternion operator*(const Quaternion q, const float f)